Saiapatsu/escape/README.md

 Routines for escaping command line arguments on Windows.

-**At the moment, cmd() (and thus, unparse()) is broken in JavaScript, prefer cmdDumb**

 * `init.lua` is the primary file.
-* `escape.js` contains spartan Javascript ports for each function in `init.lua`, except for `filename()`.
+* `escape.js` contains spartan Javascript ports for many functions in `init.lua`.

 The functions attempt to minimize the amount of characters used to escape the string.
 The dumb variants of each function are less complicated and will not check the contents of the string, even if doing so escapes redundantly/overly cautiously.

 For example, `cmd` will take it easy within quotes and `argv` will not quote the string if it contains no whitespace.
-Conversely, `argvDumb` will always surround the string in quotes and `cmdDumb` will attach a caret to every special character (as recommended in "*Everyone quotes command line arguments the wrong way*"), even though quotes suppress the shell's behavior to some extent.
+Conversely, `argvDumb` will always surround the string in quotes and `cmdDumb` will attach a caret to every special character (as recommended in "*Everyone quotes command line arguments the wrong way*"), even though that's incredibly ugly and redundant.

 ## Usage